grubtub19/sveltekit-website/src/routes/blog/5-waseda.md

 # Pretty Pictures wow ~~

-I woke up last, so it was already approaching golden hour on my way to the Tokyo Metropolitan Government Building Observation Deck.
+I woke up late, so it was already approaching golden hour on my way to the Tokyo Metropolitan Government Building Observation Deck.

 ![A street shot from a padestrian overpass]($lib/assets/blog/5-buildings.png)
 ![The Tokyo Metropolitan Government Building]($lib/assets/blog/5-buildings2.png)
 ![A glass handrail inside the Tokyo Metropolitan Government Building reflecting a bright fascade from outside]($lib/assets/blog/5-buildings3.png)
 ![A green stoplight]($lib/assets/blog/5-buildings4.png)

-I took the elevator up to the 45th floor and the view was beautiful!
-When I lived here, I'd only been to an observation deck at night, so this was a new experience!
+I took the elevator up to the 45th floor, and the view was beautiful!
+When I lived here, I'd only been to this observation deck at night, so this was a new experience!

 ![Selfie from the observation deck]($lib/assets/blog/5-sky.png)
 ![Skytree in the distance]($lib/assets/blog/5-sky2.png)